-Figure 1.
-Different temperature tracking technologies: TTI label (source: Vitsab), data logger (source: MadgeTech), and a semi-passive RFID tag (source: Caen)
+Figure 1: Different temperature tracking technologies: TTI label (source: Vitsab), data logger (source: MadgeTech), and a semi-passive RFID tag (source: Caen)

 The first picture shows a so-called Time-Temperature Indicator (TTI), which bases on chemical, physical, or microbiological reactions.
 These TTIs can be used only once and indicate quality problems with a color code based on the accumulated time and temperature history of a product.
 The second picture shows a data logger device which calculates the product's quality based on time and temperature and visualizes the result with an LED.
 In contrast to the TTI, it can be used multiple times, has a battery life of 90 days and allows the temperature history to be read out through a serial interface.
 The last picture shows a semi-passive RFID tag equipped with a temperature sensor.
 The sensor tag has a battery life of five years and allows the temperature history to be read out through a radio frequency (RF) interface.
-In comparison to the other two technologies, the sensor tag allows for uses with multiple different products and for real-time data integration in supply chains.
-Due to the longer battery life, the costs can be amortized over time and thus make supply chain monitoring of products economically feasible.
+In comparison to the other two technologies, the sensor tag allows for real-time data integration in supply chains.
 Recent advances aim for even smaller RFID tags with multiple integrated sensors for gas, humidity, temperature, light, and vibration measurements.